Protect your Deferred Comp and Retire with Confidence

 According to IRS Private Letter Ruling 9344038, "The sponsoring company may increase the participant's compensation in the amount of the premium payment, and the participant will include that increase in gross income."
 However, the Protection Trust is not connected to your company-sponsored deferral plan.
 It is a separate and independent vehicle for your wealth management and protection.

-- Reducing Risk for Participants in NQDC Plans January 2020 Download PDF
+- Mitigating Risk for Participants in NQDC Plans June 2020 Download PDF

 - Investment and Risk Management Strategies for Nonqualified Deferred Compensation June 2019 Download PDF